 Something to lean on

 When I try and define an organization’s lean culture, I think of it simply as the way things are done around that particular organization.
 Each organization is unique, having their own ways and reasons, why they do things the way they do.
-When you here a someone say “this is the way we do things around here,” then you have a foundation to start defining their culture on.
+When you hear someone say “this is the way we do things around here,” then you have a foundation to start defining their culture on.

 Your definition, will ultimately depend on the continuity of the individual behaviors that make up your culture within your organization.
 The task is a mastery in itself and has been a challenge for many leaders worldwide.
 The end result is a sustainable lean system that continues to improve your organization on every level.